DougPfeffer-alt/reading-notes/class-07.md

   hotel.checkAvailability = function() {return this.rooms - this.booked;};

-- Obtating an object: To update the value of properties, use dot notationor square brackets.
+- Obtaining an object: To update the value of properties, use dot notation or square brackets.
 They work on objects created using literal or constructor notation.
 To delete a property, use the DELETE keyword.

 - Creating many objects: Constructor Notation

   - Sometimes you will want several objects to represent similar things.
-Object constructirs can use a function as a TEMPLATE for creatig objects.
+Object constructors can use a function as a TEMPLATE for creating objects.
 First, create the template with the objects properties and methods.
   - You create instances of the object using the constructor function.
 The NEW keyword followed by the call to the function creates a new object.
 The properties of each object are given as arguments to the function.
 The

 - Creating objects using constructor syntax - p.
 110
-- Create and access objects constructir notation - p.
+- Create and access objects constructor notation - p.
 111
 - Adding and removing properties - p.
 112

 - This (It is a keyword): The keyword THIS is commonly used inside functions and objects.
 Where the function is declared alters what THIS means.
 It always refers to one object, usually the object in which the function operates.